Operations Team

 She/ her

-Prarthona Datta (15 years old) is a second-generation racialized youth studying in grade 10 at Central Memorial High School in Calgary, Canada.
+Prarthona Datta is a second-generation racialized youth studying in grade 10 at Central Memorial High School in Calgary, Canada.
 Her areas of interest include youth actions to build climate change resilience, children’s land-based learning activities, youth-led cross-cultural community gardens, and land-based arts activities (dance, music, and art).